ShreyaTripathi1/ShreyaTripathi1/README.md

 ## 🌍 Outside of Tech

-- 📸 Amateur photographer - Love capturing every moment.
+- 📸 Sometimes I click photos.
-- ✈️ Traveler - Give me a map and a good playlist - I’m in.
+- ✈️ Give me a map and a good playlist - I’m in.
-- 🧠 Psychology enthusiast - Why we think how we think?
-Human behavior is wild and interesting.
+- 🧠 Curious about why people think the way they do, human behavior is wild and interesting - psychology fascinates me.
-- ♟️ Chess - Nothing serious, just some friendly face-offs.
+- ♟️ I play chess casually, mostly for fun.
-- 🏎️ F1 fan - Supporting Ferrari: just an inchident, but it builds character.
+- 🏎️ Cheering for Ferrari in F1, just an "inchident" but hey it builds character.

 <br/>

 ![](https://komarev.com/ghpvc/?username=ShreyaTripathi1&color=blueviolet&abbreviated=true)

-<i>Thanks for stopping by!
-Let’s connect if you’re into tech, coding, or just a good convo.</i>
+<i>Thanks for stopping by! you must be either really curious or really bored to scroll all the way down here👀.</i>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">